zendesk/ruby-kafka/README.md

 * `ack_timeout` is a timeout executed by a broker when the client is sending messages to it.
 It defines the number of seconds the broker should wait for replicas to acknowledge the write before responding to the client with an error.
 As such, it relates to the `required_acks` setting.
 It should be set lower than `socket_timeout`.
 * `retry_backoff` configures the number of seconds to wait after a failed attempt to send messages to a Kafka broker before retrying.
 The `max_retries` setting defines the maximum number of retries to attempt, and so the total duration could be up to `max_retries * retry_backoff` seconds.
 The timeout can be arbitrarily long, and shouldn't be too short: if a broker goes down its partitions will be handed off to another broker, and that can take tens of seconds.

 When sending many messages, it's likely that the client needs to send some messages to each broker in the cluster.
-Given `n` brokers in the cluster, the total wait time when calling `Kafka::Producer#send_messages` can be up to
+Given `n` brokers in the cluster, the total wait time when calling `Kafka::Producer#deliver_messages` can be up to

     n * (connect_timeout + socket_timeout + retry_backoff) * max_retries